 Employment regulations are contained in a number of legal sources: statutes of law, collective bargaining agreements and other collective arrangements based on statutes and regulations issued by the employer.
 Statutes of law on employment are of a semi-imperative nature, which means that collective bargaining agreements, other collective arrangements and internal regulations may modify statutory provisions, but only for the benefit of employees.
 The same applies to individual employment contracts.

 On 16 May 2022, the state of epidemic in Poland was officially lifted.
 However, the state of epidemic threat continues to apply, so most of the regulations implemented in connection with the COVID-19 outbreak remain in force.
 For example:

 Employers may also receive funding for the protection of jobs or for the covering of part of the remuneration of employees on reduced working time or economic downtime.
 Conditions of work during the economic downtime or reduced working time must be established in an agreement between the employer and the trade unions (or, if there are no trade unions, the employees' representatives).

-Employees may be ordered to work remotely and if they are to perform work at the workplace, new health and safety rules must be abided by (including providing disinfectants and ensuring social distancing).
+Employees may be ordered to work remotely; if they are to perform work at the workplace, health and safety rules must be abided by.

 An employment contract should be concluded in writing (wet ink).
 However, failure to satisfy this requirement does not result in invalidity of the contract – an employment contract can be concluded orally or even per facta concludentia.
 Where the contract has not been concluded in writing, the employer is obliged, before the employee begins working, to confirm in writing the arrangements regarding the parties to the contract, the type of contract and the conditions of the contract.
 Any change to the terms of employment should be made in writing.